-Legislative and Public Policy Clinic Bill Status
+Legislative and Public Policy Clinic Bills

-- SB 338 (Hueso) Provides legislative direction to law enforcement agencies to update operational manuals and training to better serve disabled or elderly Californians who are subject to various abuses.
+- SB 338 (Hueso): Provides legislative direction to law enforcement agencies to update operational manuals and training to better serve disabled or elderly Californians who are subject to various abuses.
 (Students Stephanie Chavez and Spencer Saks) (client: The Arc of California and Community Legal Services, Elder & Health Law Clinic).

 - SB 350 (Galgiani): Ensures continuity of care of inmates by requiring their electronic health records to follow them to a new facility when there is electronic communication.
 (Students: Melerie Michael, Elizabeth Vice)